Accelerating Quadratic Transform and WMMSE: Quadratic Transform

-The following result is inspired by the WSR maximization algorithm recently proposed in \cite{ZP_MM+}.
-We first introduce two lemmas. \begin{lemma} After $\underline\by$ has been updated as in \eqref{QT:y} for the current $\underline\bx$, the partial derivative of each fractional function $M_i(\underline\bx)$ with respect to the complex conjugate\footnote{The motivation of considering $\partial M_i(\underline\bx)/\partial \bx^c_j$ rather than $\partial M_i(\underline\bx)/\partial \bx_j$ is that the resulting differential is simpler.
+The following result generalizes the WSR maximization algorithm in \cite{ZP_MM+}.
+We first introduce two lemmas. \begin{lemma} After $\underline\by$ has been updated as in \eqref{QT:y} for the current $\underline\bx$, the partial derivative of each fractional function $M_i(\underline\bx)$ with respect to the complex conjugate\footnote{The motivation of adopting $\partial M_i(\underline\bx)/\partial \bx^c_j$ rather than $\partial M_i(\underline\bx)/\partial \bx_j$ is that the corresponding differential is simpler.
 According to Theorem 2 in \cite{hjorungnes2007complex}, the two types of partial derivatives are both feasible for computing the stationary point.
 In the rest of the paper, we shall always use the former type.} of $\bx_j$ is given by

 \end{lemma}